 The lagoon has only two inlets/outlets, so it tends to be rather murky; it is a nursery for sharks.
 Ashore, much of the island is covered with ferile coconuts and pandanus left over from the PISS colony.
 Cleared and shoreline areas are covered with scrub, mostly Scaevola frutescens and Tournefortia.

 However, there is still a substantial amount of indigenous forest dominated by Pisonia grandis, a tree that grows to impressive heights.
-Fauna include many sea bird species, coconut crabs, strawberry hermit crabs, and rats.
+Fauna includes many seabird species, coconut crabs, strawberry hermit crabs, and rats.

 Know Before You Go